bobaseb/energetically-coherent-computation/index.md

 - integration of intuition and technique
 - perceptual development in
 - physical grounding of
+- relationship to consciousness

+Social awareness
+- attention schema role in
+- coherence patterns in
+- physical mechanisms of
+- resonance between brains

+Social cognition
+- attention schema role in
+- coherent energy dynamics in
+- physical basis of
+- relationship to consciousness

 Social context
 - in trance practices